the old fortress in Baiona provides stellar views of the Vigo Estuary

 There are numerous walking paths surrounding the beach that offer views of the nearby Miñor River.
 This is a protected area with lots of ducks and different species of birds, so it makes for a great place to birdwatch.

-The Ladeira Beach is surrounded by sand dunes and is a lovely beach to slow down and relax.
+The Ladeira Beach is surrounded by dunes and is a lovely beach to slow down and relax.

 Places to See Near Baiona